Current European Projects

 The partnership is made up of 8 partners across 6 partner countries: Netherlands, Cyprus, UK, Italy, Greece and Germany.

-CST: Computer Service Training for Personal and Professional Development new project!
+COMTRAIN: Computer Service Training for Personal and Professional Development new project!

 Erasmus+ KA2 Strategic Partnership Adult Education: 2016-2018

 Made up of 6 partners from 5 countries, this project targets Adults (in particular aged 50+) who lack the skills in the field of ICT and IT.
 We will capitalise on existing training courses related to ICT use that are designed to reduce the digital gap, dividing older and younger generations.
 The majority of these courses aim to provide Adults with the technical skills connected with computer use and operating basic programs and with some additional input they can increase the longer term prospects of the target group of adults.

 Older adults (50+) belong to an increasing demographic group facing difficult situations accessing the labour market, and since the economic crisis of 2008 many people in the target group have lost their jobs, facing unemployed with a reduced prospect of meaningful careers.
 Adults, in particular those who are struggling with re-employment are also at risk of further social exclusion and isolation because of the situation.
 CST materials will be created in order to support adults in Social and Professional Development through targeted Computer Service Training.